mpous/node-red.github.io/docs/user-guide/runtime/configuration.md

 httpNodeAuth
 : enables HTTP Basic Authentication.
 See `httpAdminAuth` for format.

-httpRoot
+httpRoot **DEPRECATED**
-: this sets the root url for both admin and node endpoints.
-It overrides the values set by `httpAdminRoot` and `httpNodeRoot`. httpRoot **DEPRECATED**
 : this sets the root url for both admin and node endpoints.
 It overrides the values set by `httpAdminRoot` and `httpNodeRoot`.
 Usage of this is now deprecated - please use httpAdminRoot and httpNodeRoot explicitly.